aarongilly/notes/content/Entity-Relationship Modeling Standards.md

 ---
 **IDEF1X, UML, Crows Feet, etc **

-There are a number of standards for creating representations for [[Entity-Relationship Model]]  that can be used to diagram an ER model, such as IDEF1X (IDEF Overview), UML, Bachman Notation, Martin (a.k.a.
+There are a number of standards for creating representations for [[Entity-Relationship Diagrams]]  that can be used to diagram an ER model, such as IDEF1X (IDEF Overview), UML, Bachman Notation, Martin (a.k.a.
 "Crows Feet"), and others.

 Also the [[Block Definition Diagram ]] from [[SysML]].